DataDog/datadog-agent/docs/dogstatsd/configuration.md

 packets sent by the clients can't be changed, consider increasing the size of `dogstatsd_buffer_size` as a fallback.

+Please note that increasing this buffer size has a huge impact on the maximum memory usage: doubling its size double the maximum memory usage.

 The default value of this field is `8192`.

 ## `dogstatsd_packet_buffer_size` and `dogstatsd_packet_buffer_flush_timeout`